How to fit a kitchen worktop: Step-by-step guide plus best tools, measuring and cutting

 What is the easiest worktop to install?

 Kitchen worktops come in a variety of guises with laminate, solid wood, marble and granite being the popular options.
 Wooden worktops are much easier to cut than stone and DIYers rarely have the correct tools or skills to cut stone, marble and granite.
-Penelope Jacobs says, “Stone and granite worktops should only ever be cut by a qualified professional”.

 These are expensive items so measuring and cutting needs to be done correctly, otherwise it could prove expensive.
-Matt Weatherill, Head of Installations, Wren Contracts shares, “Wren uses the latest cutting-edge, laser templating technology, which captures exact measurements, even in complex or irregularly shaped spaces, ensuring that the worktop fits perfectly the first time.”
+Matt Weatherill, head of installations, Wren Contracts shares, “Wren uses the latest cutting-edge, laser templating technology, which captures exact measurements, even in complex or irregularly shaped spaces, ensuring that the worktop fits perfectly the first time.”

 Matt has extensive experience in the kitchen, bedroom, and bathroom sectors and has been instrumental in driving the rapid and strategic growth of the business.
 With over five years at Wren, Matt has established a strong reputation for his leadership, attention to detail and ability to deliver innovative, market-leading solutions on time and on plan for housebuilders and developers of all sizes.